spenafernandez/spenafernandez/cv.md

 ## International Research

 My international research activity includes participation in European projects related to innovation and digital transformation.

+I have participated in eight European research projects, including Horizon 2020 and Erasmus+ projects in the fields of digital transformation, social innovation, journalism and communication.

 Selected Horizon 2020 projects include: